gyrgir/polyeditor/README.md

 A polyhedron generator and visualizer using [three.js](https://threejs.org/)

-This is mostly an excuse for me to learn three.js, inspired by [polyHédronisme](https://levskaya.github.io/polyhedronisme/)
+Mostly an excuse to learn three.js, inspired by [polyHédronisme](https://levskaya.github.io/polyhedronisme/)

 ## Examples